pankajyadav05/go-sr/README.md

 ---

-# Assignment: Golang Distributed Real-time Trading System

-Create a system in Golang that can handle a lot of trade orders at once, coming from different places, and process them quickly.

-## Requirements: Order Intake & Processing API
+## Assignment: Golang Order Intake & Processing API

 The API should be able to handle trade orders.
 A trade order should contain the following information: